 The first year's minimum royalty was paid on signing.
 The Operator is also obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
-The Company received the second and third year payment in November 2016 and 2017, respectively.
+The Company received the second and third year payments in November 2016 and 2017, respectively.

-In February 2017, the Company sold 50% of Condor's annual production royalties at Chavin to Sandstorm for \$50,000, commencing December 2018.
+In February 2017, the Company sold 50% of Condor's annual production royalties at Chavin to Sandstorm for \$50,000.
+On termination of the Casapalca production royalty agreement, Sandstorm's interest at Chavin will convert to a 0.5% NSR.